What is a colostomy?

 Ascending colostomy.
 This goes on the right side of your abdomen.
 It leaves only a short part of the colon

 active.
-It is generally done only when blockage or severe disease prevents a colostomy
+It's generally done only when blockage or severe disease prevents a colostomy

 further along the colon.